zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

 * **LWM2M** OMA Lightweight Machine-to-Machine Protocol (V1.0 Feb 2017) is
-  supported via the "Register Device" API (Register, De-Register and Update) and has template implementations for Securty, Server, Device Management and Firmware objects.
+  supported via the "Register Device" API (Register, De-Register and Update) and has template implementations for Security, Server, Device Management and Firmware objects.
 DTLS and Bootstrap support are currently not supported.
   :ref:`lwm2m-client-sample` implements the library as an example.